 City Facilities & Downtown Study

 Golden Valley's 2040 Comprehensive Plan identified the downtown as an area that required further exploration.
-The downtown core is identified as the four quadrants surrounding the Winnetka Avenue N and Golden Valley Road intersection.
-The Downtown West planning district includes the properties between Highway 169 to the west, the Golden Valley Country Club to the east, the Luce Line Regional Trail to the north, and Highway 55 to the south.
+The downtown core is identified as the four quadrants surrounding the Winnetka Ave N and Golden Valley Rd intersection.
+The Downtown West planning district includes the properties between Hwy 169 to the west, the Golden Valley Country Club to the east, the Luce Line Regional Trail to the north, and Hwy 55 to the south.

-The City's central government center campus is located in the northeast quadrant of Winnetka Avenue and Golden Valley Road.
+The City's central civic center campus is located in the northeast quadrant of Winnetka Ave and Golden Valley Rd.

 Fire Station Location Project

-In Fall 2022 the City will begin a process to select a site for a new remote fire station, a priority determined by a 2021 analysis of all of its facilities and how they meet community needs.
+The City began a process in Fall 2022 to select a site for a new remote fire station, a priority determined by a 2021 analysis of all of its facilities and how they meet community needs.

 Learn more here.